xulihang/BasicCAT-website/_posts/2021-02-13-choose-a-suitable-text-detection-method-for-image-translation.md

    ![](/album/text-detection/slanted.jpg)

    For images such as comics, further optimization can be done.
-For instance, if there is a contour separating text in different bubbles, connected components will not be merged.When the image has a unified text color and background color, the heuristic method can have a good result.
+For instance, if there is a contour separating text in different bubbles, connected components will not be merged.

+   When the image has a unified text color and background color, the heuristic method can have a good result.

    This method is an unsupervised method, which does not need training data.
 But it requires users to set suitable parameters according to different pictures.